Welcome to the PuzzleNation Blog 2019 Holiday Gift Guide!

 –Erik Agard’s Food for Thought Crosswords ($7.48)

-And that doesn’t even cover the many great by-mail and downloadable puzzle books and sets available this holiday season!
+And that doesn’t even cover the many great email and downloadable puzzle books and sets available this holiday season!

-Many top constructors and organizations market their puzzles directly to solvers, so between by-mail offers, subscriptions, and downloadable puzzle bundles, you’ve got plenty of quality choices!
+Many top constructors and organizations market their puzzles directly to solvers, so between email subscriptions and downloadable puzzle bundles, you’ve got plenty of quality choices!

 –Joon Pahk’s Rows Garden puzzles ($20 for 1 year) and Variety puzzles ($15 for 1 year) OR get both for $30!

 –Will Nediger’s Bewilderingly weekly themed and themeless crosswords ($25 for 1 year)